mixpanel/docs/Other Bits/Cohort Syncs/appcues-integration.md

 ### Dynamic Sync

 In dynamic sync, Mixpanel initiates sync between a cohort and Appcues every two hours.
 The exported cohort will be updated every day to reflect the most recent list of users in a cohort.

-When you generate a one-time export or dynamic sync, it overwrites the previous export with an updated export that reflects users who qualify for the cohort at the time of export.

 ## Ideal vs. Non-Recommended Use Cases